ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 First, we need to set resource requests and limits for the containers that will run.
 If a container requests a resource like CPU or memory, Kubernetes will only schedule it on a node that can give it that resource.
 On the other hand, limits prevent a container from consuming more than a certain amount of a resource.

 In this case, we're going to request 3 millicores of CPU and 40 MB of RAM.
 We'll limit the containers to 30 millicores and 100 MB.
+These numbers are contrived in order to ensure that the app scales.

 1. From the Topology view, click the `guestbook` Deployment.
 Then click **Actions** > **Edit Deployment**.